gflohr/qgoda-site/en/news/client-side-syntax-highlighting.md

 The above example will result in the following HTML code:

 [@ FILTER $Highlight "language-html" "line-numbers" css.prism.line_numbers @]
-&lt;pre class=&quot;language-html line-numbers&quot; data-start=&quot;5&quot;&gt;
+&lt;pre class=&quot;language-html line-numbers&quot; data-start=&quot;5&quot;&gt;if (options.debug) {
-if (options.debug) {
     console.log(&quot;Options: &quot;, options);
 }&lt;/code&gt;&lt;/pre&gt;
 [@ END @]

-Provided that you have correctly loaded the PrismJS `line-numbers` plug-in, this will highlight the code as JavaScript in the browser, add line numbers in front of every line and start the line numbering with line 5, like the code examples that you can see on this very page.
+Provided that you have correctly loaded the PrismJS `line-numbers` plug-in, this will highlight the code as JavaScript in the browser, add line numbers in front of every line and start the line numbering with line 5.
+For instance, the code examples on this very page are produced with directives like this

 ### Page-wide Defaullts